Temporary closure: Historic Prints and Drawings Room

 Prints and Drawings Rooms rules

-- All visitors must complete a registration (or group registration) form as well as printing their name and permanent address in the visitors book.
+All visitors must complete the registration form below as well as printing their name and permanent address in the visitors book on arrival

-- Non-flash photography is permitted for mounted works only.
+Non-flash photography is permitted for mounted works only.
 It is NOT permitted for fragile sketchbooks (which cannot usually be placed on stands).
-Reproductions and custom prints can be obtained through Tates image library Tate Images.
+Reproductions can be obtained through Tates image library, Tate Images.